kontent-ai/delivery-sdk-net/README.md

 ```

 The source generator produces a `GeneratedTypeProvider` at compile time with bi-directional lookup (codename ↔ Type).
 The SDK auto-discovers this provider at runtime.

+> [!NOTE]
+> Source generation runs per project/compilation.
+For the default auto-discovery path, use a single models project containing your attributed models.
+> If you split models across multiple projects, prefer explicit `ITypeProvider` registration.

 **Compile-time diagnostics:**
 - `KDSG001`: Duplicate codename (error)